 Why do ask it, well there are known adverse effects known with this kind of enhancers as they can interrupt the balanced secretion of hormones?
 This can also mean that the intakes of hemp like substance with enhancers can essentially disrupt the internal processes within minutes of intake.
 Also of note is that that a substance with enhancers is also not organic or in any way natural

 Plants are living beings and therefore are not safe from any diseases.
 They have problems of their own that come arise whilst the plant is growing.
 The farmer needs to use plant protection products to prevent and cure the plant disease or else the entire crop might damage.
 However, a basic requirement for ‘organic’ hemp is that it has not been treated by any biocontrol products including herbicides.

 As we all know, plants need to basic things to grow; light and water.
-The basic source of light is of course the sun but when the sun does not come out for days or sunlight is blocked by heavy clouds, the farmers have no choice but to resort to artificial means of light radiations to prevent the inhibition of plant growth.
-However, organic hemp should not be grown using any processed or synthetic light but must only be grown with help of natural sunlight.
+The basic source of light is, of course, the sun but when the sun does not come out for days or sunlight is blocked by heavy clouds, the farmers have no choice but to resort to artificial means of light radiations to prevent the inhibition of plant growth.
+However, organic hemp should not be grown using any processed or synthetic light but must only be grown with the help of natural sunlight.